snu-micc/SynCry/README.md

 The SynCry framework was developed by Prof. Yousung Jung's group at Seoul National University (contact: yousung@gmail.com)

-This code is used for synthesizability modification of inorganic crystal structures.
+This code is used for redesigning infeasible inorganic crystal structures into synthesizable compounds using LLM.

 # Developer
 Feel free to reach out to Jaehwan Choi and Seongmin Kim for any other technical solutions: jaehwan.micc@gmail.com, smkim.micc@gmail.com